Monroe Elementary School

-PLC teams are structured by grade level.
+Collaborative teams are structured by grade level.
 We have either two or three sections in each grade at our school.
-At-Risk kindergarten aides support kindergarten students and plan with our kindergarten PLC.
-Our two Title I aides support students in grades 1-5, and will join in their PLCs to plan when they are needed to assist in intervention plans.
-Our Literacy Coach works with all PLC teams to plan specific intervention plans for our most struggling readers.
+At-Risk kindergarten aides support kindergarten students and plan with our kindergarten collaborative team.
+Our two Title I aides support students in grades 1-5, and will join in their collaborative team meetings to plan when they are needed to assist in intervention plans.
+Our Literacy Coach works with all collaborative teams to plan specific intervention plans for our most struggling readers.

 Achievement Data Files

 Please see the attached files for achievement data.